aaiken1/fin-data-analysis-text/intro.md

 Our book covers a wide range of topics in finance.
 Chapters 1 and 2 discuss Python, why it is used in finance, and a lot of terms and concepts that we aren't really going to be getting into.
 For example, we are definitely not going to be creating Ubuntu and Python Docker images.
 This

 The most important part is to make sure that you are up and running with Anaconda, Jupyter Notebooks, and VS Code.
-We'll discuss how to get started in [Chapter 2](#Python set-up)
+We'll discuss how to get started in [Chapter 2](chapters/2_intro.html#python_set-up).

 Our textbook goes into more detail in many cases than we are going to have time for.

 ```{note}